maxscampbell/Project2/README.md

 ## Initializing the App

-Run the following code in your RStudio console to get started!
+First, load the shiny package as follows: `library(shiny)`.
+Then, run the following function in your console on RStudio to get started!
 `shiny::runGitHub("Project2", "maxscampbell")`

 ## Special Thanks